 Many of my friends and I have been consistent with exercise for all of our adult lives.
-Over the years we dabbled in a variety exercise modalities, and what was most effective in our childbearing years was consistency.
+Over the years we dabbled in a variety of exercise modalities, and what was most effective in our childbearing years was consistency.

-Coincidentally, two of my friends who relied on distance running exclusively for exercise, fractured bones while out running on the same day.
+Coincidentally, two of my friends who relied on distance running exclusively for exercise fractured bones while out running (on the same day).

 I took this as an omen.

-How was it that these women who appeared so healthy, easily fractured bones?
+How was it that these women who appeared so healthy easily fractured bones?
 Was I next?
 I did not want to risk injury for leanness, and besides the running and yoga combo were no longer giving me results.
-I was stressed out from long runs and hour-long yoga sessions, tired, and gaining weight.
+I was stressed out from long runs and hour-long yoga sessions, tired, and gaining flabby weight.

 It is common for a woman around age 40ish to figure out that the methods that worked in early adulthood are no longer working.
 As a result, she may try to run (or spin) longer and harder all the while increasing her risk for things like fractures and depression.

-The exercise options listed below, will minimize your risk of injury, and leave you feeling good in your skin.
+The exercise options listed below will minimize your risk of injury and leave you feeling good in your skin.
 They will also help your metabolism to burn more calories at rest by reversing the natural muscle loss associated with normal aging after the age of 30.
 (Sarcopenia)

 1. Posture improving exercises